NAThompson/d3intro/howtod3.md

         opacity="0.4"></circle>
 ```

-These are not legal CSS attributes to style HTML.
+These are not legal CSS attributes to style HTML; they are specific to SVG.

 ---

 # SVG references

 We only need to know a little SVG to be successful with d3.

 But of course we can be better if we know more.

-A popular reference is [SVG Animations](https://www.amazon.com/SVG-Animations-Implementations-Responsive-Animation/dp/1491939702)
+A popular reference is [SVG Animations](https://www.amazon.com/SVG-Animations-Implementations-Responsive-Animation/dp/1491939702).

 ---

 # d3 at a glance

-- d3 is for programming; you can do a lot.
+- d3 is for programmers; you can do a lot.
 - Learning curve is large.
 - BSD licenced, so you can use it without worry.